 The area-based emission factor for construction activities is based on a study completed by the Midwest Research Institute (MRI) Improvement of Specific Emission Factors (BACM Project No. 1), March 29, 1996.
 The MRI study evaluated seven construction projects in Nevada and California (Las Vegas, Coachella Valley, South Coast Air Basin, and the San Joaquin Valley).
 The study determined an average emission factor of 0.11 ton PM10/acre-month for sites without large-scale cut/fill operations.
 A worst-case emission factor of 0.42 ton PM10/acre-month was calculated for sites with active large-scale earth moving operations.
 The monthly emission factors are based on 168 work-hours per month (MRI 1996).
 A subsequent MRI Report in 1999, Estimating Particulate Matter Emissions From Construction Operations, calculated the 0.19 ton PM10/acre-month emission factor (0.42 ton PM10/acre-month) and 75% of the average emission factor (0.11 ton PM10/acre-month).
-The 0.19 ton PM10/acre-month emission factor represents a refinement of EPA's original AP-42 area-based total suspended particulate (TSP) emission factor in Section 13.2.3 Heavy Construction Operations.
+The 0.19 ton PM10/acre-month emission factor ris referenced by the EPA for non-residential construction activities in recent procedures documents for the National Emission factor in Section 13.2.3 Heavy Construction Operations.
 In addition to the EPA, this methodology is also supported by the South Coast Air Quality Management District as well as the Western Regional Air Partnership (WRAP) which is funded by the EPA and is administered jointly by the Western Governor's Association and the National Tribal Environmental Council.
 The emission factor is assumed to encompass a variety of non-residential construction activities including building construction (commercial, industrial, institutional, governmental), public works, and travel on unpaved roads.
-The EPA National Emission Inventory documentation assumes that the emission factors are uncontrolled and recommends a control efficiency of 50% for PM10 and PM25 in PM nonattainment areas.
+The EPA National Emission Inventory documentation assumes that the emission factors are uncontrolled and recommends a control efficiency of 50% for PM10 and PM{2.5} in PM nonattainment areas.